prkumar/uplink/README.rst

 - Builds Reusable Objects for Consuming Web APIs.
 - Works with **Requests**, **asyncio**, and **Twisted**.
+- Supports Custom Conversion of Response Bodies into Python Objects
 - Inspired by `Retrofit <http://square.github.io/retrofit/>`__.

 A Quick Walkthrough, with GitHub API v3